The Stacks

 -

-books, this one covered all of Yashica's camera models available in the 1958/1959
+other books, this one covered all of Yashica's camera models available in

-to Yashica cameras.
+as they pertain to Yashica cameras.
 It has 96 pages.
-Not to be confused with
+Not to

 -

-this the best book on subminis, at the time.
-(I'm sure he considered his
+considered this the best book on subminis, at the time.
+(I'm sure he considered

-books even better.)
-Wahl reviews most of the cameras of the day --
+his books even better.)
+Wahl reviews most of the cameras of the day

-in detail -- and then discusses subminiature photography techniques -- in
+-- in detail -- and then discusses subminiature photography techniques --

 this book offers advise that is useful for anyone using a camera with a smaller